kelp404/Flask-GAE/README.md

 ```

 This project is my <a href="https://developers.google.com/appengine/" target="_blank">GAE</a> project template.
-And uses <a href="http://www.whatwg.org/specs/web-apps/current-work/#history-0" target="_blank">History</a> to link pages, so that all hyperlinks are ajax.
+And the example application uses <a href="http://www.whatwg.org/specs/web-apps/current-work/#history-0" target="_blank">History</a> to link pages, so that all hyperlinks are ajax.

 ##Frameworks